cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ---
-title: Custom Messages for Your Checkers Blockchain
+title: "Custom Messages for Your Checkers Blockchain"
 order: 23
 description: Introduce the message to create a game
 tag: deep-dive